jeremyagray/pgscan/README.md

-# PyGTK-Sane
+# pgscan

 A small Python/GTK and Python script front-end for SANE.

-## What is PyGTK-SANE?
+## What is pgscan?

-PyGTK-Sane is a pair of programs with a common internal interface.
-Both are front-ends to SANE and are designed to find scanners, load their options, and produces scans in the chosen format.
+pgscan is a pair of programs with a common internal interface.
+Both are front-ends to SANE and are designed to find scanners, load their options, and produce scans in the chosen format.
+The main goal is to be able to drop a document in a scanner, issue a command, and scan and archive the document (and possibly metadata) as a PDF.

 ## Installation

 ```
-pip install pygtk-sane
+pip install pgscan
 ```

 ## Usage